Cavenfish/YetAnotherSimulationSuite.jl/docs/src/bodies.md

 - `Particle`: Represents individual atoms or particles
 - `Cell`: Represents periodic systems like crystals

+Several xyz files of different molecules, small clusters and periodic cells can be found in the [testing directory](https://github.com/Cavenfish/YetAnotherSimulationSuite.jl/tree/main/test/testingFiles/xyzFiles) of the main repo.
+These can be used as dummy systems to play with while learning how to use YASS.

 ## Particle Objects

 The `Particle` type is the fundamental building block for molecular simulations.
 Each particle has: